Saturday, August 23, 2025

 Raven has mostly kept them outside or in his room.

-I know they were up at 6:30 a.m.—they set off the camera going to the bathroom—but he made sure they were as silent as is possible.
+I know they were up at 6:30 a.m.; the camera caught them heading to the bathroom.

 We may be keeping Raven after all, although how living down here and driving an hour to the new job will work out, I don't know.

-His current job is, like, maybe 20 minutes from our house.
+His current job is, like, maybe twenty minutes from our house.

 There isn’t much to write.